-- The CCHA subsidy standards including when and how exceptions are made. - Materials (e.g., brochures) on how to select a unit and any additional information on selecting a unit that HUD provides. - Information on federal, state and local equal opportunity laws and a copy of the housing discrimination complaint form. - A list of landlords known to the CCHA who may be willing to lease a unit to the family or other resources (e.g., newspapers, organizations, online search tools) known to the CCHA that may assist the family in locating a unit.
-CCHAs must ensure that the list of landlords or other resources covers areas outside of poverty or minority concentration. - Notice that if the family includes a person with disabilities, the family may request a list of available accessible units known to the CCHA. - The family obligations under the program, including any obligations of a welfare-to-work family. - The grounds on which the CCHA may terminate assistance for a participant family because of family action or failure to act. - CCHA informal hearing procedures including when the CCHA is required to offer a participant family the opportunity for an informal hearing, and how to request the hearing. - An explanation of the advantages of moving to an area that does not have a high concentration of low-income families.
+- The PHA subsidy standards and when the PHA will consider granting exceptions as allowed by 24 CFR 982.402(b)(8), and when exceptions are required as a reasonable accommodation for persons with disabilities under Section 504, the Fair Housing Act, or the Americans with Disabilities Act (ADA). - Materials (e.g., brochures) on how to select a unit and any additional information on selecting a unit that HUD provides (e.g., HUD brochure entitled, "A Good Place to Live"). - Information on federal, state and local equal opportunity laws, the contact information for the Section 504 coordinator, a copy of the housing discrimination complaint form, and information on how to request a reasonable accommodation or modification (including information on requesting exception payment standards as a reasonable accommodation) under Section 504, the Fair Housing Act, or the Americans with Disabilities Act (ADA). - A list of landlords known to the PHA who may be willing to lease a unit to the family or other resources (e.g., newspapers, organizations, online search tools) known to the PHA that may assist the family in locating a unit.
+PHAs must ensure that the list of landlords or other resources covers areas outside of poverty or minority concentration. - Notice that if the family includes a person with disabilities, the PHA is subject to requirements under 24 CFR 8.28(a)(3) to provide a current listing of accessible units known to the PHA, and if necessary, other assistance in locating an available unit. - The family obligations under the program. - PHA informal hearing procedures including when the PHA is required to offer a participant family the opportunity for an informal hearing, and how to request the hearing. - An explanation of the advantages of moving to an area that does not have a high concentration of low-income families, which may include access to accessible and high-quality housing, transit, employment opportunities, educational opportunities, recreational facilities, public safety stations, retail services, and health services.

-If the CCHA is located in a metropolitan area, the following additional information must be included in the briefing packet in order to receive full points under SEMAP Indicator 7, Expanding Housing Opportunities [24 CFR 985.3(g)]:
+If the PHA is located in a metropolitan area, the following additional information must be included in the briefing packet in order to receive full points under SEMAP Indicator 7, Expanding Housing Opportunities [24 CFR 985.3(g)]:

-- Maps showing areas with housing opportunities outside areas of poverty or minority concentration, both within its jurisdiction and its neighboring jurisdiction - Information about the characteristics of these areas including job opportunities, schools, transportation, and other services - An explanation of how portability works, including a list of portability contact persons for neighboring CCHAs with names, addresses, and telephone numbers
+- Maps showing areas with housing opportunities outside areas of poverty or minority concentration, both within its jurisdiction and its neighboring jurisdiction - Information about the characteristics of these areas including job opportunities, schools, transportation, and other services - An explanation of how portability works, including a list of portability contact persons for neighboring PHAs with names, addresses, and telephone numbers